What Is Breast Reconstruction Surgery

 There are three types of implants that can be used in breast implant reconstruction:

-- saline (sterile saltwater)
+- saline (filled with sterile saltwater)

 - silicone gel